Email Editor

 The list-unsubscribe header is included in all Infobip emails.

-URL and link inputs are present throughout the message editor and its widgets, and it is likely that you will have numerous links throughout the email leading off to various places, like image links, buttons, accounts, or footer links.
+URL and link inputs are present throughout the message editor and its widgets.
+You may have numerous links throughout the email leading off to various places, like image links, buttons, accounts, or footer links.

 Use the link icons and fields to add your links to the selected elements.
 Some widgets are required to have a link, for example, videos and buttons.
 If you add a button or video without adding the link, you'll see a warning message appear in the Audit tab on the side panel.